cristiandrami/CyberSecResources/notes/System and application security/challenges/1 - android/Android Challenges.md

 And it works:
 ![[Pasted image 20240326151007.png]]

-We have seen that the QuoteActivity contains a method `validateUsername` that can be invoked by the javascript processed by the WebView, so we could try to execute it using the `XSS`.
+**We have seen that the QuoteActivity contains a method `validateUsername` that can be invoked by the javascript processed by the WebView, so we could try to execute through the `XSS` attack.**

+**Another part of the puzzle.
+We take note about that.**

 ### safetynetchallengepart.so library analysis
 Now we can focus on this library to see what the method `nativeUsernameValidation` does.